SS Mona's Isle (1882)

-SS (RMS) Mona's Isle (III), No. 76304, the third ship in the company's history to be so named, was a paddle steamer which served with the Isle of Man Steam Packet Company until she was purchased by The Admiralty in 1915.
+SS Mona's Isle, No. 76304, the third ship in the company's history to be so named, was a paddle steamer which served with the Isle of Man Steam Packet Company until she was purchased by The Admiralty in 1915 and renamed to HMS Mona's Isle.

 Construction & dimensions

 Mona's Isle was constructed by Caird & Co. at Greenock and was launched on Tuesday, 16 May 1882.

 Caird & Co. also supplied her engines and boilers.

 Length 330'7"; beam 38'1"; depth 15'1".
 Mona's Isle had accommodation for a crew of 56, and was certificated to carry 1,561 passengers.
 Her engines developed 4,500 i.h.p. which gave her a service speed of 18 knots.

 The engines were quite remarkable for their day.
 The oscillating engine had slowly developed from low pressure jet condensing with all the demerits that salt water intake involved, to higher pressure surface condensing that was the forerunner of the turbine circulating system.
 These were the first high-pressure engines of this type to be adopted by the Steam Packet Company.
 They worked at a boiler pressure of 90 p.s.i.
 The stroke was 90 inches with the high-pressure cylinder 65 inches in diameter and the low-pressure cylinder 112 inches.
 The low-pressure cylinder was said to be larger and heavier than any other fitted to a paddle steamer.